Artemmkin/infrastructure-as-code-tutorial/README.md

 > The tutorial was inspired by [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) tutorial.
 I used it as an example to structure this one.

+_See [my presentation at DevOpsDays Silicon Valley](https://www.youtube.com/watch?v=XbcW2B7roLo&t=) in which I talk more in depth about the tutorial._

 ## Target Audience

 The target audience for this tutorial is anyone who loves or/and works in IT.